Fresnel Models for Gravitational Wave Effects on Pulsar Timing: Deriving the Gravitational Wave Timing Residual

 \section{Deriving the Gravitational Wave Timing Residual}

-In this section we give a brief overview of the calculations which go into modeling the gravitational wave induced timing residual for a pulsar timing (or one-way Doppler tracking) experiment.
-There exist various approaches to the derivation of the residual in the literature~\citep{creighton_anderson_2011, Finn_2009}.
-The approach we take is to study the path of a photon by integrating the spacetime metric, as shown in~\citet{maggiore_2018}. \citet{Finn_2009} notes that, under certain circumstances, the method used here will not be valid; however, as we assume a flat Minkowski background (see below) and express the metric in the transverse-traceless gauge, the conditions for validity required in~\citet{Finn_2009} are satisfied.
-Below we indicate the assumptions which go into this work and our derivations.
+In this section, we give a brief overview of the calculations that go into modelling the gravitational wave-induced timing residual for a pulsar timing (or one-way Doppler tracking) experiment.
+There exist various approaches to the derivation of the residual in the literature~\citep{Finn_2009,creighton_anderson_2011}.
+The approach we take is to study the path of a photon by integrating the space-time metric, as shown in~\citet{maggiore_2018}. \citet{Finn_2009} notes that, under certain circumstances, the method used here will not be valid; however, as we assume a flat Minkowski background (see below) and express the metric in the transverse-traceless gauge, the conditions for validity required in~\citet{Finn_2009} are satisfied.
+Below we indicate the assumptions that go into this work and our derivations.